 ON THE RIDE – TRAFFIC

 12: Move into single file quickly if you hear traffic from behind.
-Beware electric cars, which are almost silent.
-On hearing traffic from behind, riders at the back of the group call ‘CAR BACK’ which is the signal for the group to move promptly into single file to help cars pass.
+Also, beware of electric cars, which are almost silent.
+On hearing traffic from behind, riders at the back of the group call ‘CAR BACK’ which is the signal for the group to move PROMPTLY into single file to help cars pass.
+If a group is bigger than 6/8 riders, create a gap to help cars ‘bunny hop’ to get past.
 Be sure all cars have passed before resuming ‘two abreast’ and never ride more than two abreast.
 On busy roads, always ride in single file.
 On narrow roads, the rider at the front of a group, on seeing a car shouts ‘CAR UP’.

 13: Most car drivers are considerate, avoid arguments with the few who aren’t.
 Don’t shout or make rude gestures.
 Don’t pass traffic on the inside.
 Be polite, good relationships with motorists matter.
 Using discreet cameras can help in disputes.